Timetastic/slate/source/index.html.md

 Next, you need to specify a `fromTime` and `toTime`.
 If you're booking in days (the default in Timetastic), then your options here are `AM` or `PM`.
-If you're booking hourly (only supported if the user has their allowances tracked in hours, or if the leave type is non-deductable), then you need to speciify the time, expressed as the number of minutes since midnight.
+If you're booking hourly (only supported if the user has their allowances tracked in hours, or if the leave type is non-deductible), then you need to specify the time, expressed as the number of minutes since midnight.
 For example 540 would represent 9:00am.

 Some examples: